bcgov/MOH-HCIM-FHIR/input/pagecontent/restful.md

 ### RESTful Revise Person

-RESTful Revise Person provides a RESTful interfact to acccess the Add Person and Update Person transactions.
+RESTful Revise Person provides a RESTful interface to acccess the Add Person and Update Person transactions.

 The system must provide the ability to accept PHNs created/issued by approved source like PharmaNet and HIBC.